 Within this role, Marissa was rewarded the opportunity to take a semester class at the UW of Madison School of Business in a High-Performance Leadership class.
 Where she learned how to successfully engage and communicate with team members, build employee ownership, and use coaching as an effective leadership tool.

-Today Marissa specializes in working with C-Motive Technologies as a Purchasing Agent and Office Administrator.
-Ensuring that C-Motive has the materials, supplies and partners to develop the next generation of electrostatic machines.
-Processing payroll, tracking expenses as well as other accounting duties.
+Today Marissa specializes in working with C-Motive Technologies as an office manager ensuring that C-Motive has the materials, supplies, and partners to develop the next generation of electrostatic machines.
+She also processes payroll, tracks expenses, as well as other accounting duties.